Rihanna named Harvard's Humanitarian of the Year

-Rihanna has been named the 2017 Harvard University Humanitarian of the Year.
+Grammy Award-winning singer Rihanna finally "made it to Harvard" to be honored as the university's 2017 Humanitarian of the Year.

-The Grammy Award-winning singer will receive the Harvard Foundation's Peter J. Gomes Humanitarian Award at a ceremony scheduled for Feb.
-28.
+She received a standing ovation as she accepted the award on Tuesday.

+"So I made it to Harvard," she said, flipping her long ponytail and striking a pose as the crowd erupted into cheers.
+"Never thought I'd be able to say that in my life.
+But it feels good."

-Previous winners include actor James Earl Jones, activist Malala Yousafzai and four U.N. secretaries general.
+Previous winners of the award include actor James Earl Jones and activist Malala Yousafzai.

 Related Topics: